 The sponsor is responsible for all costs over and above the approved awarded funding amount.
 Funding for project costs in excess of those awarded initially will not be provided.
 Therefore, obtaining realistic cost estimates for the services/tasks to be performed are extremely important to ensure that adequate funding is provided.
 If the sponsor decides not to complete a project, the sponsor will be responsible to reimburse all TAP expenditures to NDOT.

-VI.
-SPONSOR RESPONSIBILITIES
+V. SPONSOR RESPONSIBILITIES

 To comply with the National Environmental Policy Act (NEPA) and the National Historic Preservation Act (NHPA), projects must have an environmental review to assess and/or mitigate effects on social, economic and environmental factors.
 Similarly, work involving sensitive historic structures or archaeological sites must conform to the U.S. Secretary of the Interior’s standards and guidelines for archaeology and historic preservation.